 Most residential rehabilitation programs are abstinence based.
 That means the person stops the use of all alcohol and other drugs (often including smoking) that are not prescribed for medical purposes.

 However, some programs do accept clients who are on a medication assisted treatment program; sometimes called pharmacotherapy or, in the case of treatment for opioid use, opioid substitution therapy.

-A large focus of residential rehabilitation is on developing a range of strategies to assist the development of coping and life skills.
-Residential rehabilitation addresses the behaviours of addiction, and is not specific to any particular type of drug.
+A large focus of residential rehabilitation is assisting the development of constructive coping strategies.
+Residential rehabilitation addresses the behaviours of addiction, and is not specific to any particular drug or drug type.
 That is why clients who choose abstinence and clients who choose medication assisted treatment can all benefit from residential rehabilitation programs.
 There is usually lots of professional support and therapy to build life skills.